Food Safety training what does it mean to a food business?

 - Keep your self clean and wear clean clothing

-- Ensure cuts and sores are covered with a waterproof, high visibility dressing i.e. blue waterproof plaster.
+- Ensure cuts and sores are covered with a waterproof, high visibility dressing, for example with a blue waterproof plaster

 Remember food hygiene training is not a one off thing.
 Training should be reviewed periodically with refresher training offered to your staff on a regular basis.